 How to use LinkedIn on an ongoing basis

-Once you've set up your account, sign in to LinkedIn at least a couple of times a week.
+Once you've set up your account, sign in at least a couple of times a week.
 Keep your personal and business information up to date - and aim to post some interesting updates.

 Be selective about your connections